asgetz/TheHouseArchive/README.md

 The login field currently does nothing at the moment, but this will soon change.

 ## **UPDATE 2 (February 15th, 2020):**
-The Create profile page as been alter, and the login field on the main page now works.
+The Create profile page as been altered, and the login field on the main page now works.
 Upon loggin in with the correct information, it will send you to an almost identical main page resurved for logged in profiles.
 Currently the the tabs labeled "About" and "Contact" do nothing, but this will change soon. next step is to start working on storing profile data within local storage.
 Soon enough the plan is to have the ability to store housing market data and display this data on the logged in main page.